 Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

-Anyone who loves Boston Ferns as much as we do, will also probably be desperate to know what methods you can use to propagate them, as well as how easy and quick it is… Well, the good news is that propagating Boston Ferns really couldn’t be easier if you want to do it through division.
-There are also a few other methods that are a little tricker but we will cover everything in this post to make sure you pick the right propagation method for you and your Boston Fern.
+Anyone who loves these plants as much as we do, will also probably be desperate to know what methods you can use to propagate them, as well as how easy and quick it is… Well, the good news is that it couldn’t be easier if you want to do it through division.
+There are also a few other methods that are a little tricker but we will cover everything in this post to make sure you pick the right method for you and your plant.

-In this post, we will go over the step by step process of propagating a Boston Fern as well as what tools you’ll need, issues you may face and all of our top tips for a successful Boston Fern propagation.
+In this post, we will go over the step by step process as well as what tools you’ll need, issues you may face and all of our top tips.

 Why Propagate a Boston Fern?